-The hardest hit is the Pandemic Unemployment Assistance (PUA) Program and more recently the extensions passed under the COVID relief bill.
-PUA was created as part of the CARES Act which provides benefits to independent contractors, gig workers, part-time, and the self-employed.
-All groups that are outside parameters of traditional state unemployment programs.
+The hardest hit is the Pandemic Unemployment Assistance (PUA) Program which was extended further in 2021.
+PUA was created as part of the CARES Act to provide benefits to independent contractors, gig workers, part-time, and the self-employed.
+All groups that are outside the parameters of traditional state unemployment programs.
 With states desperate to get the money to out of work people, and limited checks and balances built into the system, fraud is rampant and many scammers (local and global) are taking advantage of the system loopholes and people desperate for answers to their unemployment payment issues.

 To get a sense of the scope of the problem, in September, California saw 400,000 new PUA claims a week, double the level seen in August.
 The state is investigating and believes the increase in claims is related to outside agents exploiting vulnerabilities in the system and perpetuating identity theft.

 PUA is not the only program where they have uncovered fraud.
 The Paycheck Protection Program for small businesses was defrauded out of millions, including one Florida man who used his funds to by a Lamborghini.

 The two factors that appear to have opened up the Sates Unemployment Systems to fraud are outdated computer systems, and the removal of many checks and balances states use to prevent fraud.
 The removal of these safeguards was one way state UI agencies and departments could increase the number of claims processed and get more money out quickly for those needing it the most.